thacherT1D/4rsam/Development Environment/Homebrew.md

-[Homebrew](http://brew.sh/) is the de facto package manager for OS X. If you've never heard of a package manager, think of it as an app store for **free** command line programs.
+[Homebrew](http://brew.sh/) is the de facto package manager for macOS.
+If you've never heard of a package manager, think of it as an app store for **free** command line programs.

 ### Install Homebrew